stereoboy/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+* I set sliding-window and find points included in lane lines.
+  * In the beginning I search peaks points to set up the first window in the bottom.
+And then move the window upside.
+  * The reason why I start at the bottom is because the resolution of binary image is higher in the bottom of the warped images.
+* If a polynomial fit was found to be robust in the previous frame, then rather than search the entire next frame for the lines, just a window around the previous detection could be searched.

 ![alt text][line]